 Ph 127 abc.
 Statistical Physics.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ph 98 abc or Ph 125 abc, Ph 106 abc, and knowledge of basic thermodynamics (Ph 12 c or APh 17).
 A self-contained course beginning with a thorough introduction to the formalism of modern statistical mechanics, then proceeding through a series of progressively more advanced topics including ideal and weakly nonideal classical and quantum fluids; phonons and crystal lattice vibrations; black body radiation; the Mayer cluster expansion and theories of dense fluids; Brownian motion, time-dependent correlations, and linear response; and the modern theory of phase transitions, including an introduction to the renormalization group.
-In 1994-95, offered first and second terms.
+In 1995-96, offered first and second terms.
 Instructor: Weichman.

 Ph 129 abc.
 Mathematical Methods of Physics.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ph 106 abc or the equivalent.
 Recommended: AMa 95 abc or Ma 108 abc.
 Practical methods of summing series, integrating, and solving differential equations, including numerical methods.
 The special functions (Bessel, Elliptic, Gamma, etc.) arising in physics, as well as partial differential equations, orthogonal functions, integral equations and transforms, tensors, linear spaces and operators, group theory, and probability and statistics.
-Instructors: Schwarz, Porter, Gottschalk.
+Instructors: Vogel, Gottschalk, Schwarz.

 Ph 135 abc.
 Applications of Quantum Mechanics.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ph 125 abc or equivalent.
 Applications of quantum mechanics to topics in contemporary physics.
 Typically one term each of three distinct areas.
-In 1994-95, nuclear physics, quantum optics, and elementary particle physics.
+In 1995-96, nuclear physics, elementary particle physics, and condensed matter physics.
 Terms may be taken separately.
-Instructors: McKeown, Kimble, Porter.
+Instructors: McKeown, Schwarz, Weichman.

 Ph 136 abc.
 Applications of Classical Physics.
 9 units (3-0-6); first, second, third terms.
-Prerequisite: Ph 106 abc or equivalent.
+Prerequisite: Pb 106 abc or equivalent.
 Applications of classical physics to topics of interest in contemporary "macroscopic" physics.
 Continuum physics and classical field theory; elasticity and hydrodynamics; plasma physics; magnetohydrodynamics; thermodynamics and statistical mechanics; gravitation theory, including general relativity and cosmology; modern optics.
 Content will vary from year to year, depending on the instructor.
 An attempt will be made to organize the material so that the terms may be taken independently.
-Instructors: Koonin, Politzer, Blandford.
+Instructors: Frautschi, Politzer, Thorne.